 Meanwhile, outsourcing to an MSP is usually cheaper than that and gives your healthcare clinic more IT capability than it could have internally at a price anywhere near that.

-Similarly, when you secure software specifically designed for medical businesses, you’re going to streamline operations in a way that saves both time and money, optimizing operational efficiency.
+Similarly, when you secure software specifically designed for health business, you’re going to streamline operations in a way that saves both time and money, optimizing operational efficiency.

 4. More Successful Operations Overall